Snaacky/theindex/README.md

 ### Backend

-You highly encourage you to use [Docker](https://get.docker.com) to run the backend, as the setup of the run environment would require a lot of work.
+We highly encourage you to use [Docker](https://get.docker.com) to run the backend, as the setup of the run environment would require a lot of work.
 To build the [docker image](https://docs.docker.com/engine/reference/commandline/build/) you will need to run: